Frequently Asked Questions About XEOMIN

-XEOMIN (zeo-min) is a prescription neuromodulator that is injected into muscles or glands and used to treat adults with blepharospasm, upper limb spasticity, cervical dystonia, and chronic sialorrhea.1 The FDA approved XEOMIN in 2018 for use in adults with chronic sialorrhea, 2015 in adults with upper limb spasticty, and 2010 in adults with cervical dystonia and blepharospasm (who have been previously treated with Botox).
-In 2019, XEOMIN was approved for use in adults with blepharospasm who had not previously been treated with Botox.
-The active ingredient in XEOMIN is a type of botulinum toxin called incobotulinumtoxinA.1
+XEOMIN (zeo-min) is a prescription neuromodulator that is injected into muscles or glands and used to treat adults with upper limb spasticity, cervical dystonia, blepharospasm, or chronic sialorrhea, and children with chronic sialorrhea and/or upper limb spasticity, excluding spasticity caused by cerebral palsy.1 The active ingredient in XEOMIN is a type of botulinum toxin called incobotulinumtoxinA.1

 XEOMIN is a unique, first-line treatment option that is FDA-approved for adults with upper limb spasticity, cervical dystonia, blepharospasm, or chronic sialorrhea, and children with chronic sialorrhea or upper limb spastiticy, excluding spasticity caused by cerebral palsy.1

 If you are already receiving therapy for one of these indications, speak with your doctor to see if XEOMIN may be right for you.

 Merz, the maker of XEOMIN, used XTRACT TechnologyTM.
 This is the only state-of-the-art manufacturing process that uniquely purifies the molecule removing the unnecessary proteins, leaving just the active therapeutic component.
 The direct impact of the non-therapeutic proteins on long term safety or efficacy has not been established.
 Information about the unique XEOMIN manufacturing process and the properties of incobotulinumtoxinA is not intended to imply superiority over other botulinum toxin type A products.

 Botulinum toxin type A is a neuromodulator used to treat the symptoms of adults with upper limb spasticity, cervical dystonia, blepharospasm, or chronic sialorrhea, and children with chronic sialorrhea or upper limb spasticity, excluding spasticity caused by cerebral palsy.1 When injected into muscles or glands, this neuromodulator helps by blocking signals from the nerves that can cause the muscles to spasm, or blocking excessive production of saliva in the salivary gland.1

 XEOMIN is injected directly into the affected muscles or glands.
 Your doctor will decide how many places need to be injected and the dose per location.
 For most people, the first effects of XEOMIN are typically seen within 7 days.
 The effects of XEOMIN usually last about 12 weeks, but may last significantly longer or shorter in individual patients.1 Read the Medication Guide to learn more about what to expect from treatment with XEOMIN.